bayes-diarra/code_smell_extractor_ci/README.md

 ## Système d'exploitation
  - Linux
 ## To run the program
-You must be on linux and you must modify the variables in src / main / java / utilities / Utility.java:
+You must modify the variables in src / main / java / utilities / Utility.java:
 - PATH_PMD = "[your path] / pmd / bin /", the directory where you installed PMD.
 - PATH_REPOSITORY = "[your path] / gitRepository /", the directory in which the commits will be temporarily saved to perform the analysis.